Preparing Wood Trim for Painting

 Previously painted trim may require scraping to remove loose, peeling paint.
 This is often the case with old, oil-based paint when it pops off in random spots, leaving rough edges between sound areas and bare spots.
 Use a flexible putty knife on these spots to force off all the loose paint that will come free.
-Work pushing out from the center in all directions to encourage paint with a weak bond to come off.
+Work pushing out from the center, in all directions to encourage paint with a weak bond to come off.
 Sand these spots with 80 grit sandpaper, followed by 120 grit, to blend a smooth transition with the sound paint that remains.
-Remove the sanding dust with a vacuum cleaner, or a duster followed with a tack cloth and "spot prime" these areas with oil-based under coater.
+Remove the sanding dust with a vacuum cleaner, or a duster followed with a tack cloth and then "spot prime" these areas with oil-based under coater.

 If you have newer painted trim that is in good condition with no peeling, you can treat it the same way.
 Whether latex or oil-based, it will only require a light sanding to be ready for the finish paint.
-Use 220 grit sandpaper or a sanding sponge to gently scuff it up a bit giving the surface "tooth" to aid in bonding with the new paint coat.
+Use 220 grit sandpaper to gently scuff it up a bit, giving the surface "tooth" to aid in bonding with the new paint coat.
 With no bare spots, there's no need to prime, you can go ahead and apply your finish paint after removing the sanding debris with a tack cloth.

 Prime Bare Wood

-If you have bare wood trim, you will need to prime it with a good quality oil-based under coater to give the finish paint a solid foundation.
+If you have bare wood trim, you will need to prime it with a good quality oil or alkyd-based under coater to give the finish paint a solid foundation.
 This is true whether you're using latex or oil/alkyd finish enamel.
 Latex primer isn't recommended here because it doesn't soak into the wood the way solvent primers do and it may peel off over time if it's exposed to lots of high humidity or moisture.
 Using an oil/alkyd undercoat will insure your trim looks its best, and stays that way for a long time to come.